cwilling/pvc/README.md

 #### Dependencies
+*PVC* requires node.js to run.
-*PVC* requires the [commander module](https://www.npmjs.com/package/commander) for command line parsing.
-It can be installed for PVC by running the folowing command from the PVC directory:
+It also requires the [commander module](https://www.npmjs.com/package/commander) for command line parsing.
+The commander module can be installed for *PVC* by running the folowing command from the *PVC* directory:
 ```
     npm install commander
 ```